 - the extent to which you have addressed all aspects of the question.

-All candidates will plan and deliver a 20-minute session in which a skill and subject concept should be taught to a small group of pupils, observed by some members of the interview panel.
-The purpose of this task is to establish the following:
+All candidates will plan and deliver a 20-minute session to a group of KS3 pupils on a pre-prepared topic.
+This will be observed by some members of the interview panel.
+The purpose of this task is to review the following:

-- a genuine liking for and understanding of young people;
+- your genuine liking for and understanding of children;

 Individual Formal Interview

-All candidates will be formally interviewed.
-Information collated from the written task, the taught session and the pupil panel, including references, will be utilised to support the interview process.
-The interview panel will consist of a number of staff from across Learning at TCAT, including a Subject Lead.
+There will also be a 20-minute formal interview.
+Information collated from the written task, students’ feedback and the taught session together with your application references will be utilised to support the interview.
+The interview panel will consist of a number of staff from across TCAT including a Subject Lead.

-The purpose of these tasks is to establish the following;
+The purpose of these tasks is to review the following;

-Reflection and analysis of prior experience in a secondary school and the ability to relate to and engage with young people
+Your reflection and analysis of prior experience in a secondary school (if applicable) and the ability to relate to and engage with young people

-You will have the opportunity to demonstrate evidence of relevant experience of working with secondary age children.
-The panel will expect you to be able to describe and analyse the range of experiences gained in relation to working with children and young people.
+If you have had the opportunity to observe lessons in a Secondary School, the panel will expect you to be able to describe and analyse the range of experience gained in relation to working with children and young people.
 If you have planned further experiences in schools, you must ensure that that the interviewers are aware of this.

 The interview panel will expect you to demonstrate your awareness of current educational issues.
-These might include, for example, curriculum knowledge, curriculum developments, the nature of your subject at 11-16, the testing of pupil attainment, changes to the post-sixteen curriculum and educational inclusion and awareness of KS2 transition.
+These might include, for example, the National Curriculum, the place of your subject within the curriculum, the nature of your subject at 11-16, the testing of pupil attainment, changes to the post-sixteen curriculum and educational inclusion.

 You will be expected to demonstrate this throughout the whole recruitment and selection process but we would expect you to be able to share examples of where you have had to demonstrate this.

-You will be expected to provide an example of how you have demonstrated leadership and what you learned from this experience about yourself and your leadership style.
+You will be expected to provide an example of when you have demonstrated leadership and what you learned from this experience about yourself and your leadership style.

-The ability to communicate clearly and accurately in both spoken and written Standard English will be explored throughout the whole interview process and via the written task to be completed on the day of the interview.
+The ability to communicate clearly and grammatically in spoken and written Standard English will be explored throughout the whole interview process and the written task completed on the day.